deniszh/collectd-iostat-python/README.md

 # Enable persistent device naming
 UdevNameAttr "ID_SERIAL"
 ```
+Please note that you need to install [pyudev](https://pyudev.readthedocs.io/en/latest/) Python module for this functionality.

 If you would like to use more legible metric names (e.g.
 `requests_merged_per_second-read` instead of `rrqm_s`), you have to set